bitfinexcom/sunbeam/README.md

   eos: {
     expireInSeconds: 7 * 24 * 60 * 60, // 7 days
     httpEndpoint, // Used to get metadata for signing transactions
-    exchangeContract: 'eosfinex', // Name of the exchange contract
+    exchangeContract: 'eosfinexeos1', // Name of the exchange contract
     auth: {
       keys: {
         account: '', // Account name to use